-Persons failing to make the required grade on not more than one of the above subjects may be permitted to enter the graduate work providing their standards are satisfactory on the other three, and that during their first year in School they elect the sub- Mrs. B. P. Lugibihi, Matron ject in which they failed.
+Persons failing to make the required grade on not more than one of the above subjects may be permitted to enter the graduate work providing their standards are satisfactory on the other three, and that during their first year in School they cleet the subtheir first year in School they elect the sub- Mrs. B. P. Lugibihl, Matron ject in which they failed.
 Persons failing in two or more subjects must spend sufficient time in preparatory work to make up those subjects in which they are deficient before entering the graduate work.